onurrtosunn/credit_risk_and_rag_case/credit_risk_analysis_case_study/README.md

 - Feature importance analysis performed to identify key drivers of default prediction across different model architectures
 - Comparative model evaluation and selection recommendations provided based on performance metrics
 - Detailed results exported to CSV files for further analysis and documentation

+## Additional Features

+### Experiment Tracking with WandB

+The project includes optional integration with Weights & Biases for experiment tracking.
+This allows you to:
+- Track model training metrics across different experiments
+- Compare model performances visually
+- Log hyperparameters and configurations
+- Share results with team members

+To use WandB:
+1. Install: `pip install wandb`
+2. Login: `wandb login`
+3. Enable in training: Set `use_wandb=True` in `train_model()` or `train_all_models()`

+### Docker Support

+The project includes Docker configuration for:
+- Consistent development environment
+- Easy deployment and sharing
+- Reproducible experiments
+- Isolation from host system dependencies

+Use `docker-compose up` to start a Jupyter notebook environment with all dependencies pre-installed.

+## Troubleshooting

+### WandB Issues
+- If WandB is not installed, the code will continue to work without logging
+- Make sure you're logged in: `wandb login`
+- Check your internet connection for WandB cloud sync

+### Docker Issues
+- Ensure Docker and Docker Compose are installed
+- Check port 8888 is not already in use
+- For permission issues, ensure Docker has proper access to the project directory